 So while acne scars may be reduced because of dermarolling, it is done so in a dangerous, destructive and age-accelerating way.
 You made new skin by killing skin, and in the long run this means that you are accelerating the aging process.

-How to fix the skin damage dermarolling caused
+How to allow your body to make collagen, the anti-aging way and fix the skin damage dermarolling caused

 We hear from a lot of customers that dermarolling caused severe damage to their skin, even after one use.
 The damage includes redness, scarring, inflammation, swollen skin, bumpy/rough skin, acne, extreme oil production, thinning skin and wrinkles.
 We have advised the following routine and have had excellent feedback from those who have followed it: